Find Affordable College Courses

 Amherst, MA

-Hampshire College did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #8 on the list.
-Hampshire is a small private not-for-profit school located in the large suburb of Amherst.
+With a ranking of #8, Hampshire College did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
+Hampshire is a fairly small private not-for-profit school located in the suburb of Amherst.

 About 43% of the students majoring in film at the school are women while 57% are male.